zsaaupo/NihongoVocabulary/Read.md

-for a quick live viwe click the link below http://zsaaupo.pythonanywhere.com/
+for a quick live viwe click the link: http://zsaaupo.pythonanywhere.com/